Why Study Accounting?

 Our students work frequently with case studies and serve internships with various companies and organizations.
 The faculty includes practicing professionals with MBAs, PhDs, and CPAs.
 Small class sizes allow more personal attention from faculty, and foster collaborative projects with other students.

 Students completing the accounting bachelors degree will be eligible to apply either for the 30-credit hour Master of Accountancy program or the Accelerated MBA Program at Westminster College.
 Students wishing to sit for the Uniform Certified Public Accountant (CPA) examination in Utah and many other states should choose to take the Master of Accountancy, or complete the Accounting Certificate as part of the MBA degree.
-For specific information about the major and the requirements, follow this link.
+For specific information about the major and the requirements, see the Academic Catalog Accounting Program Section.

 What are the Accounting Program Learning Goals?